-Our Asian lioness, Lalana, gave birth to four cubs on 21st August.
-One of these failed to survive but the rest are doing well.
-Currently you cannot see the cubs when you visit the zoos as they are living behind the scenes in the maternity den.
-Lalana, for the first time mother, has picked up her new role well.
+Our Asian lioness, Lalana, gave birth to four cubs on August 21st 2018.
+One of these cubs died but the others are doing well.
+Currently the cubs are not visible for our visitors as they are living behind the scenes in the maternity den.
+Lalana, first-time-mom, has picked up her new role well.
 She is calm and caring for the three energetic cubs.

 WEBCAM IN THE MATERNITY DEN